Chelsea & Gramercy

 Meat Packing district at Hudson & 14th Streets

 To the south west is a district that when we visited in 2001 was run down but showing signs of a new life.
 The Meat Packing District, otherwise known as Gansevoort Market, is home to a declining meat market and is undergoing the sort of transformation that has made Greenwich Village highly fashionable.
 Derelict buildings are undergoing expensive facelifts and hotels, boutiques, restaurants and clubs are springing up.
 When we visited in 2019 we did not find any meat packing companies although there were still buildings undergoing renovations.

 Click on Minimap to navigate

 To move forwards or backwards through the Manhattan trail click the arrows above, or select your next destination on the Minimap.

-The High Line near 14th Street
+The High Line at 21st Street